 [IF NO] What were the goals you had in mind for your program when you initially pursued the LB21 grant?

 [IF NO DEFINITION OF DIVERSITY IS PROVIDED OR IMPLIED IN ARCHIVAL DATA, ASK] Your grant project included a goal of recruiting a diverse group of individuals to participate in the continuing education opportunities funded through this grant.
 For the purposes of your project, how did you define "diversity?"
-[7-2]
+[Map to Research Question 7-2]

 [IF A DEFINITION OF DIVERSITY WAS PROVIDED OR IMPLIED IN ARCHIVAL DATA, ASK] In your final grant report, you mentioned <<enter specified definition of diversity>>, is this how you defined diversity for this grant project?